 History of the White Lady Cocktail

-This classic drink is thought to be created by bartender Harry MacElhone, of the famed Harry’s New York Bar in Paris, France.
+This classic gin cocktail is thought to be created by bartender Harry MacElhone, of the famed Harry’s New York Bar in Paris, France.
 Gin sour cocktails are a member of the sidecar family, so it is often referred to as a gin sidecar or Chelsea Sidecar (BTW, I have a great Passion Fruit Chelsea Sidecar that you should also check out).
+A White Lady Cocktail is a bit drier than your average gin sour.

 As with most cocktail origin stories, there are varied stories that claim that Harry Craddock, another prohibition-era bartender and author of the 1930 The Savoy Cocktail Book, was actually the creator of the White Lady Cocktail.